cockroachdb/docs/src/current/cockroachcloud/plan-your-cluster-serverless.md

 ## Free vs. paid usage

 {{ site.data.products.serverless }} clusters scale based on your workload so that you will only pay for what you use beyond the free resources.
 Each non-contract {{ site.data.products.db }} organization is given 50 million [Request Units](#request-units) and 10 GiB of storage for free each month.
+Free resources do not apply to contract customers.
 Free resources can be spent across all {{ site.data.products.serverless }} clusters in an organization and will appear as a deduction on your monthly invoice.

 Setting resource limits will allow your cluster to scale to meet your application's needs and maintain a high level of performance.
 You must [set resource limits]({% link cockroachcloud/serverless-cluster-management.md %}#edit-your-resource-limits) if you've already created one free {{ site.data.products.serverless }} cluster.
 To set your limits, you can either set storage and RU limits individually, or enter a dollar amount that will be split automatically between both resources.
 You can also choose an unlimited amount of resources to prevent your cluster from ever being throttled or disabled.